KeigoAlexTanaka/node-express-routes-lesson/README.md

   const bodyParser = require('body-parser');
   ```

 3. Include the middleware in the app with `app.use`.
-(The url encoding is configuration.)
+(The url encoding is configuration).
+The app object registers middleware with the use method.
+The use method accepts a function as a parameter; this function is middleware.

   ```js
   app.use(bodyParser.urlencoded({ extended: false }));
   ```
+When the app receives a request, this middleware will parse the request body as JSON and make it accessible from the request's body property.

 #### Using `body-parser`